 “Audio is a great medium for a lot of people because it doesn’t require anything visual and it’s very passive,” Vedantam said.
 “You can listen to it while you’re doing homework or while you’re doing the dishes.
 It’s very easy to consume.”

 The 21-year-old reported for the Downtown Devil and Cronkite News.
 She also interned at KTAR 92.3, NBC Nightly News and will spend this summer in Arlington, Virginia, working for Axios while pursuing her master’s degree in mass communication.

 What was your “aha” moment, when you realized you wanted to study journalism?
-How did you end up in such an offbeat, unconventional and unusual career?

 Answer: I fell in love with the industry in 10th grade while writing for my school newspaper, the Crown and Shield.
 No two days were the same, and I collaborated with really talented students who made me a stronger journalist.